MarcJAndersen/rrdfqbcrnd0/rrdfqbcrnd0/development.md

 Please note: in R-studio if the Knit function is used, then when a library(rrdfqbcrnd0) command is issued as in all vignettes, then the current version of the R-package installed will be used.
-This may be different from developmnent packages, but the vignette is the development package version.
+This may be different from development packages, but the vignette is the development package version.
 So, it is recommend to install the package first, for example using devtools::install().